wojtekmach/keathley.github.io/_posts/2020/2020-02-08-reusable-libraries.md

 123 = Cache.get(MyCache, :foo)
 ```

-Unit testing is simple and isolated:
+Unit testing is simple and isolated.

 ```elixir
 defmodule CacheTest do